East Bengal FC (women): Comeback

-In 2022, the East Bengal women's football team was re-formed after Emami group came on board as the new investors of the club.
-They began the season by participating in the Kaliaganj MLA Cup held at Uttar Dinajpur and won the four-team tournament by defeating MLA Kaliaganj 1–0 in the final.
+In 2022, the East Bengal women's football team began the season by participating in the Kaliaganj MLA Cup held at Uttar Dinajpur and won the four-team tournament by defeating MLA Kaliaganj 1–0 in the final.
 On 18 December, they announced the squad for the 2022-23 Kanyashree Cup.
 East Bengal started their campaign with a 2-0 win against WB Police on 20 December at the Rabindra Sarobar Stadium, with Sulanjana Raul and Kabita Saren scoring for the team.
 On 10 January 2023, in their fourth match of the season, East Bengal defeated Behala Aikya Sammilani by 35-0, creating a record as the biggest win by an Indian team in any women's football game conducted by AIFF.
 Mousumi Murmu and Kabita Saren scored six goals each, Deblina Bhattacharjee and Gita Das scored five each, Sushmita Bardhan scored four, Aishwarya Arun Jagtap scored thrice, Sulanjana Raul and Tanushree Oraon scored a brace while Birsi Oraon and Piyali Kora scored one each.
 On 19 January, East Bengal defeated Adivasi United Students Club 3-0 in the last match of the group stages to enter the knockouts.
 They finished top of the group with seven wins, including two walkovers given by Dipti Sangha and Kolkata Union Sporting Club, having scored fifty-eight goals without conceding a single.
 On 23 January, East Bengal faced New Alipore Suruchi Sangha in the quarter-finals and won 2-1 with goals from Mousumi Murmu and Sulanjana Raul.
 On 25 January, East Bengal defeated Mohammedan Sporting 3-0 in the semi-finals at the Kishore Bharati Krirangan.
 Rimpa Halder scored a brace while Nimita Gurung of Mohammedan scored an own goal as East Bengal reached the final of the 2022-23 Kanyashree Cup.
 On 28 January, East Bengal faced Sreebhumi in the final of the Kanyashree Cup at the Kishore Bharati Krirangan and won 1-0 courtesy of a solitary goal from 15 year old Sulanjana Raul as East Bengal became the champions for the second time after 2001 and qualified for the Indian Women's League.